 - A subtle version of this happens at the beginning of Yo-Kai Watch 2: if you're playing as Nate, when he meets with Katie for the first time in the game, he blushes while greeting her.
 Meanwhile, Katie's version of the events doesn't include any blushing from either of them.

-- One Of The Guys: In the games in general, and as the protagonist in particular.
-She's perfectly comfortable around Nate, Eddie and Bear and she never shows discomfort with doing "guy" things.
+- One of the Guys: In the games and the anime's English dub.
+She's perfectly comfortable around Nate, Eddie and Bear.
 And in the first game, at least, Eddie's the only one who's had anything approaching romantic tension with her among the crew.

 - Pink Means Feminine: Her Yo-Kai Watch is pink, her raincoat is pink and she wears a pink ribbon in her hair.
 The rest of her outfit is mostly white, although in the anime she eventually starts wearing a different jacket that's, you guessed it, pink.
 This also extends to the color of the interface she has in the games, though Yo-Kai Watch 2 allows you to change the color of the interface.
 Even Katie's yo-kai form is pink.

 - Promoted to Opening Titles: Appears alongside Nate summoning Yo-Kai in the intro movies for both versions of Yo-Kai Watch 2.